Director of the Master of Architecture MARQ

 “I have found a richness of thinking and operating from a remote corner of the world like Chile, that allows to observe and think tangentially already set agendas and destabilize given architectural problems”

-The BAM Team appreciates the time professor Celedón dedicated to complete our interview and we invite you to learn more about him and her labor at the Pontificia Universidad Católica de Chile by visiting the following links.
+The BAM Team appreciates the time professor Celedón dedicated to complete our interview and we invite you to learn more about her labor at the Pontificia Universidad Católica de Chile by visiting the following links.